-This class is divided into 21 modules in Canvas.
+This class is divided into 22 modules in Canvas.
 Each module contains reading assignments, videos, and homework.
 All homework assignments are due at 1:30 on the date of the module, while the discussion is due at 3pm.
 You are responsible for completing all of your assignments on time.
 Late assignments will lose 2% of their grade per day late.
 Exams and the Final are separate work and discussed below.
 You will need to use Canvas and Zoom to complete the class.
 Please visit the remote learning page for any technical support or advice.

-Discussions: 15% of grade

-Zoom Tuesday, Thursday 1:30-2:20 pm
+Discussions: 15% of grade Zoom Tuesday, Thursday 1:30-2:20 pm muted for Zoom sessions.
+You will not be required to share video, but I will take attendance and respond to questions through text.

 The discussions are required live meetings through Zoom.
-I will give a short lecture and lead a discussion related to the reading and videos.
-There will be a discussion assignment in Canvas that we will complete together for a grade.
-This is also a time when students can ask questions about the class.
+There will be a discussion assignment in Canvas that you will complete as a group.
+Students will be assigned to discussion groups.
+After the assignment is completed we will review the assignment and students can ask questions.

 Please be prepared to access Zoom discussions through Canvas, ideally using a computer.
 If you do not have a computer, please consult the online resource page for options.
 If you need to access the discussion in another way, please contact me for the session ID and password before the discussion.
 I will not answer messages during the discussion time.
-All students will be muted for Zoom sessions.
-You will not be required to share video, but I will take attendance and respond to questions through text.
+All students will be